linuxkit/linuxkit/docs/security.md

 The Moby project maintainers are actively collaborating with KSPP and it is an established [priority for the project](../projects/kspp/roadmap.md).

-The Moby kernel is intended to be identical to the upstream kernel - at the time of this writing the only patches in the `4.9.x` series are for Hyper-V socket fixes that are intended to be upstreamed.
+The Moby kernel is intended to be identical to the upstream kernel - We only intend to carry patches that are on track to be upstreamed, or fix regressions or bugs and that we will upstream.

 ## Minimal Base